How Can A Coaching Culture Attract (and Keep) Top Talent?

 Increase Coaching Frequency.

 The amount of time spent on coaching matters.
 Firms in our study that reported 9 or more hours of coaching per manager per week chalked up 12.6% better business performance compared to firms coaching less than 2.5 hours per manager per week.
+Without a comprehensive sales management training program and strategy, coaching simply won’t be prioritized.
+Something will always seem more urgent and coaching is pushed down the priority list.

-Integrate Coaching Into Your Talent Management Strategy.
+Integrate a Sales Coaching Program Into Your Talent Management Strategy.

 High performers evaluate and reward management based on their success in developing their people.